yogiGDops/bash_scripting/README.md

 # bash_scripting
-A well-structured repository for organizing and managing Linux-related files and resources.
+A well-structured repository for organizing and managing Linux-related files, projects and resources.